Hybrid Classical-Quantum Newtonian Gravity with stable vacuum

 where

 and $\gamma_C^{-1} (\bx,\by)$ is the inverse of the noise correlation kernel.
 Notice how the covariance, in the GPSL case, is vanishing when $\ev{\hmu_{r_C} (\bz)}_t=0$.
 Indeed, this happens because there are no collapses when there is no mass, and the resulting field is always zero with zero fluctuations.
-On the contrary, in the TD models, the covariance is independent of the mass content in space.
-Moreover, without a smearing of $\mcV (\bx,\by)$, the variance of the TD-CSL and TD-DP models is divergent (see Appendix~\ref{APPSec:FieldFluctuations}) while, in the GPSL case, this smearing is not needed.
+On the contrary, in the continuous weak monitoring models, the covariance is independent of the mass content in space.
+Moreover, without a smearing of $\mcV (\bx,\by)$, the variance of the continuous weak monitoring models based on the CSL or DP spontaneous collapse models is divergent (see Appendix~\ref{APPSec:FieldFluctuations}) while, in the GPSL case, this smearing is not needed.